hirasso/wp-sync-deploy/README.md

 A bash script that helps you

 - sync your WordPress database from production or staging to your local dev environment
-- deploy your local core, plugins and theme folders to production or staging
+- deploy your local core, plugins and theme to production or staging

 > [!NOTE]
 > It's likely that this script won't work with your specific setup